 - Invest in a good stool: If it can be adjusted, even better.
 To be comfortable while playing, you need to be a little higher, so you don’t have to lift your arms while playing.

 - Incorporate music into your daily lives: Play music of all genres on the radio, in the car and at home.
-When your child sees you enjoying a few tunes, they’ll likely feel encouraged to play and sing more (source).
+When your child sees you enjoying a few tunes, they’ll likely feel encouraged to play and sing more (6).

 Letting your child rock out on a piano from an early age has an endless list of benefits.
 You might even learn a thing or two as well.

-If you are looking for the best piano for a preschooler, I would recommend the Lujex Foldable Keyboard.
+If you are looking for the best piano for a preschooler, we would recommend the Lujex Foldable Keyboard.
 It’s easy to pack and appropriate for the age range; older children can use it, too.

 However, you might want to choose something like the RockJam Keyboard if your child is older and more serious about playing.